gitdhruba/DBMS-lab/README.md

 ## Procedure to Reverse a Number

-This procedure reverses a given number.
+This section illustrates a PL/SQL procedure to reverse a given number.

 ```sql
 delimiter //